 Firstly, you have to attract users TO your website.
 This is the step that business owners and CEO’s often forget.
 Again this is SEO (Search Engine Optimisation).

+Web design that works is web design that converts.
+In marketing terms; “convert” means getting the user to take a specific action.
 When a user does go to your website and follows through with an action that your website set them up to take, your website made a conversion.
 Conversions can be anything, like signing up for a newsletter, making a purchase, booking a room, hiring a bike, opening an account or accessing more content on the website.

+If you don’t think aesthetic design choices affect conversions, think again.
+Your website must be attractive — especially to your prospective user, so try to figure out what style is going to speak to them.
+Remember the ‘cardinal-sin’?
+Ask your customers what they think of your design and the user experience.
+Invest in eye-catching images that work with your brand.
+Stay away from obvious stock photography.
 If you are selling a product, then images of your products should be on every page especially the top banner slides.
 Anything else can be a distraction if there is no obvious link between your products and the image.
 If you want an image of your location or your shop, then the best place to put this is on your ABOUT US or CONTACT US or FIND US page and not on your Home Page and definitely not on your Product Pages.

 Stephen Covey, the author of Seven Habits of Highly Effective People, coined the phrase “The main thing is to keep the main thing the main thing”.
 This could not be more apt when it comes to design and websites.